Emoral12/In_Lab_Assignment/README.md

 <img width="1919" height="1023" alt="Screenshot 2025-09-19 183509" src="https://github.com/user-attachments/assets/e7eb7da3-68e9-49d7-aa8b-9311a892029c" />

 # In-Lab Activity 2
 The game still maintains rudamentary form, but now has more features implemented into the previously super rudamentary build.
 Now, with the help of the implemented Factory design pattern, the player will have to constantly walk around the base level area to find the gems they must collect to gain ever-higher scores (which is still a basic plane with walls as it is still out of scope to make a ful fledged map for this minautre game).
 Additionally, I added multiple different collectible items; each having a unique amount of points given when collected and different colors to properly distinguish them between one another.
 The list of collectibles would be as follows: pyrite (-10 points), coal (+10 points), gold (+100 points), sapphires (+500 points), rubies (+700 points), and diamonds (+1000 points).
 The implemented Factory pattern allows for them to be randomly selected from an array and placed within the level area.
-The Factory design pattern was implemented through a set of blueprints based-off of (but not entirely identical) to Professor Alvaor's instructional example on how to implement the Factory design pattern in Unreal Engine (see images below).
+The Factory design pattern was implemented through a set of blueprints based-off of (but not entirely identical) to Professor Alvarp's instructional example on how to implement the Factory design pattern in Unreal Engine (see images below).

 SpawnManager
 <img width="1102" height="502" alt="image" src="https://github.com/user-attachments/assets/4930080b-e080-4669-b89d-0bb5a2a50e4b" />